Autumn Apple Cider Mimosa

 jump toRECIPE

-Serve this seasonal mimosa for brunch, as a way to kick off Thanksgiving morning or for a simple dinner cocktail made with just a few fall ingredients.
+Serve this seasonal autumn apple cider mimosa for brunch, as a way to kick off Thanksgiving morning or for a simple dinner cocktail made with just a few fall ingredients.
 One of the appeals of a mimosa is that it’s made with simple ingredients.
 I add a cinnamon sugar and caramel rim for an added garnish and flavor.
 Because its combined with the added juice, I recommend using a middle of the road champagne brand rather than an expensive bottle.
 Save that for drinking on its own.
 Once you open a bottle of champagne it’s hard to save it without it going flat, so I provide instructions for a pitcher for serving a group as well.
+It’s perfect for this time of year—especially paired with fried apple cider donuts or apple cinnamon rolls.

 Key Ingredients in This Recipe

 • Caramel – Warming the caramel either on the stove or in the microwave makes it thinner and easier to rim the glasses.
-You can make your own caramel using my recipe here.
+You can make your own caramel using my recipe from this caramel apple dip.

 • Champagne – I fill the glass with champagne, then top off with just a bit of apple cider so the juice enhances the flavor of the bubbles rather than covering it.
 Champagne is only Champagne if it comes from the specific region of France, otherwise it is sparkling wine.

 • Apple cider – Apple cider is a raw, unfiltered apple juice that has not gone through a filtration process (like apple juice).
 This makes the seasonal fall beverage slightly darker than apple juice and cloudy.
-I recommend looking for cider from a local orchard.
+I recommend looking for cider from a local orchard but you can also make your own spiced apple cider.

 Step 1: Make the cinnamon sugar.